jinxTelesis/ExampleCode/README.md

 # ExampleCode
-collection of recent work - fully commented object code can be found in this repo - and hyperlinks for full project below
+Collection of recent work - Readme has URLs to full code and screenshots

 Android Game 1  & 2 both have logins and registration pages.
 Both use duel logins for both Adult and child.
 The Adult account only views the child accounts progress.